shado-network/shado-puppet/README.md

 By Shadō Network.

-This framework is a work in progress!
+> This framework is a work in progress!
 Breaking changes might occur, use at your own discretion.

 ## Installation

 - Clone the `@shado-network/shado-puppet` repository and navigate into the new directory
-- Run `pnpm install` to install the framework dependencies
+- Run `npm install` to install the framework dependencies

 ## Configuration